U.S. Army Command, Intelligence, Signals, Etc:

 Major, MACV, ADVISOR with ARVN Intelligence:

-This tiger-striped jacket belongs to a Major Groszek with MACV, he wears a locally made” ‘Tiger Stripe’ camouflage pattern uniform (like the group he is working with) but with non-subdued insignia.
+This tiger-striped jacket belongs to Major Groszek with MACV.
+He wears a locally made” ‘Tiger Stripe’ camouflage pattern uniform (like the group he is working with) but with non-subdued insignia.
 His prior tour was with the 1st Cavalry Division, and proudly, if not brightly, his assignment there.
 He may have been with the intelligence section of the Cav., but he’s got two tours in with the infantry (2X CIBs), yet his name tape and Army tapes are still the early style.
-He’s a Master Parachutist and carries his Airborne Tab (the yellow and black imply possibly he served with the 101st ABN possibly as well.
+He’s a Master Parachutist and carries his Airborne Tab (the yellow and black imply possibly he served with the 101st ABN as well.

-He is now stationed with the Airborne Advisory Team-162 or ‘Red Hats’ (From the wearing of the red berets), providing assistance to the ‘Airborne Division’ from 1962-1973.
+He is now stationed with the Airborne Advisory Team-162 or ‘Red Hats’ (From the wearing of the red berets), assisting the ‘Airborne Division’ from 1962-1973.
 The largest US Advisory Team in theater, around 1,200 soldiers served in the team.
-Thirty For young officers went on to become became General Officers (Pete Dawkins, Norman Schwarzkopf, Barry McCaffrey, James Lindsey, Jim Vaught, Joe Kinzer, John LeMoyne, Guy Meloy as well as Herb Lloyd just to name a few), and 78 SergeantMajor’s.
+Thirty young officers went on to become General Officers (Pete Dawkins, Norman Schwarzkopf, Barry McCaffrey, James Lindsey, Jim Vaught, Joe Kinzer, John LeMoyne, Guy Meloy, as well as Herb Lloyd, just to name a few), and 78 Sergeant Majors.
 One Red Hat earned the Medal of Honor (Louis Rocco).
-Many more received Distinguished Service Crosses and several Vietnamese Airborne Battalions were awarded Presidential Unit Citations.
+Many more received Distinguished Service Crosses, and several Vietnamese Airborne Battalions were awarded Presidential Unit Citations.

-Sergeant First Class, Far-East, Counter Intelligence Corps, with no specific-unit assignment:
+Sergeant First Class, Far-East, Counter-Intelligence Corps, with no specific-unit assignment:

-This troop enters into another aspect of intelligence, or, rather counter-intelligence.
+This troop enters into another aspect of intelligence, or, rather, counter-intelligence.
 That is rather than figuring out the tactics and plans of the US and ARVN forces in the war and watching the enemy forces with observers, his group was to figure out the enemy, themselves get into their heads in the way of interrogating the enemy prisoners and snatching high valued targets from their safe places, working the enemy from with-in.

-2nd Leutnant, Counter Intelligence Corps (441ST Intelligence Corps Detachment, Special Forces (Airborne) MACV:
+2nd Leutnant, Counter-Intelligence Corps (441ST Intelligence Corps Detachment, Special Forces (Airborne) MACV:

-The 441ST INTELLIGENCE CORPS DETACHMENT (AIRBORNE), as pertaining to the elements of the unit sent to OKINAWA & VIETNAM had started their service during World War Two and were then sent into and used during the Korean War of the early 1950s, deactivated, then once again were reactivated and assigned to the United States Army in the Ryukyu Islands, at the island of Okinawa, with further assigned to 1st Special Forces Group (Airborne), 1st Special Forces, Okinawa.
-Originally the Detachment was to train and prepare to advise indigenous military personnel, develop the military intelligence capability, and provide military Intelligence support to the counterinsurgency force structure.
+The 441ST INTELLIGENCE CORPS DETACHMENT (AIRBORNE), as about the elements of the unit sent to OKINAWA & VIETNAM had started their service during World War Two and were then sent into and used during the Korean War of the early 1950s, deactivated, then once again were reactivated and assigned to the United States Army in the Ryukyu Islands, at the island of Okinawa, with further assigned to 1st Special Forces Group (Airborne), 1st Special Forces, Okinawa.
+Originally, the Detachment was to train and prepare to advise indigenous military personnel, develop the military intelligence capability, and provide military Intelligence support to the counterinsurgency force structure.

 It was in March 1965, a concentrated effort was made to organize, and place personnel of the 441st Intelligence Corps Detachment into the Republic of Vietnam. integrated intelligence team.
 It was the first time that any tactical intelligence unit committed to the conflict in Vietnam.
 The first intelligence team departed Okinawa for a period of 180 days TDY.

-some served in infantry actions in the Republic of Vietnam, and were exposed to hostile fire, all members of the team were awarded the combat infantryman's badge.
+some served in infantry actions in the Republic of Vietnam and were exposed to hostile fire; all members of the team were awarded the combat infantryman's badge.
 In addition to being awarded the combat infantryman's badge, some members of the team were awarded one bronze star, there were seven air medals and ten army commendation medals.
-Other awards for other detachment personnel on different missions in the Republic of Vietnam consisted of one bronze star, two air medals, and two army commendation medals.
+Other awards for other detachment personnel on different missions in the Republic of Vietnam consisted of one bronze star, two Air Medals, and two Army Commendation Medals.

-This is one of the guys, he was either your best friend, or he was your worst enemy.
-I had trouble really getting any information on any of this factually, and I know there were non-military people there too, a number of them at any given time, CIA? ya, most likely, or some other secret agency that was kept secret, some of them wore only his Name tag, ID pin, or pocket hangers for who they assigned with or just none what-so-ever, in civilian clothes, blue-geans, light, short-sleeve shirt or maybe Hawaiian shirt, perhaps a Cowboy type hat, and a revolver on his side in a leather belt, it was a need to know basis then, I suspect if there out with Special Forces Forces, or even American Recon and forward operating unit, they wore what the rest wore, as not to draw attention to themselves.
+This is one of the guys, he was either your best friend or he was your worst enemy.
+I had trouble getting any information on any of this factually, and I know there were non-military people there too, a number of them at any given time, CIA? ya, most likely, or some other secret agency that was kept secret, some of them wore only his Name tag, ID pin, or pocket hangers for who they assigned with or just none what-so-ever, in civilian clothes, blue-geans, light, short-sleeve shirt or maybe Hawaiian shirt, perhaps a Cowboy type hat, and a revolver on his side in a leather belt, it was a need to know basis then, I suspect if there out with Special Forces Forces, or even American Recon and forward operating unit, they wore what the rest wore, as not to draw attention to themselves.

 OK, you're going to love this, This is my take on a US Army, Contracted Operator with their counterintelligence, operating in-country, or more in the bordering countries, in the Vietnam War era, the exact location is still classified, so we'll have to guess, He-he, ha-ha, ah-hum.
 Of course, if such actions were conducted, and such operations have happened I would not be able to discuss them without proper authorization, nor if in-fact such an operation or operations did in-fact occur, I would not be in the position, or could I discuss it, write down, or record anything, without proper authorization, or appropriate clearances first.